-- $\Box$ Title, and subtitle, if any. - Preferred given name or initials and last name for each author, with relevant academic degrees. - □ All authors' professional/institutional affiliations, sufficient to provide the basis for an author note such as: "Dr Smith is an associate professor in the Department of Obstetrics and Gynaecology at the University of British Columbia and a staff gynecologist at Vancouver Hospital." - □ A structured or unstructured abstract of no more than 150 words.
-If structured, the preferred headings are "Background," "Methods," "Results," and "Conclusions." - Three key words or short phrases to assist in indexing. - Disclaimers, if any. - □ Name, address, telephone number, and e-mail address of corresponding author.
+$\hfill\square$ Title, and subtitle, if any.

+- □ Preferred given name or initials and last name for each author, with relevant academic degrees. - □ All authors' professional/institutional affiliations, sufficient to provide the basis for an author note such as: "Dr Sang is an associate professor in the Department of Obstetrics and Gynaecology at the University of British Columbia and a staff gynecologist at Vancouver Hospital." - □ A structured or unstructured abstract of no more than 150 words.
+If structured, the preferred headings are "Background," "Methods," "Results," and "Conclusions." - □ Three key words or short phrases to assist in indexing. - $\hfill\square$ Competing interests, if any. - □ Name, address, telephone number, and email address of corresponding author.

-Survey studies must have a response rate of at least 50% in order for the paper to be reviewed for publication consideration.
-Papers with less than this response rate will not be reviewed by the BCMJ Editorial Board.
-We recognize that it is not always possible to achieve this rate, so you may ask the Editor in advance to waive this rule, and if the circumstances warrant it, the Editor may agree to have the paper reviewed.
+Survey studies must have a response rate of at least 50% in order for the manuscript to be reviewed for publication consideration.
+Manuscripts with less than this response rate will not be reviewed by the BCMJ Editorial Board.
+We recognize that it is not always possible to achieve this rate, so you may ask the Editor in advance to waive this rule, and if the circumstances warrant it, the Editor may agree to have the manuscript reviewed.

-Authorship, copyright, disclosure, and consent form
+Authorship, copyright, and disclosure form

-When submitting a clinical/scientific/review paper, all authors must complete the BCMJ's four-part "Authorship, copyright, disclosure, and consent form."
+When submitting a clinical/scientific/review manuscript, all authors must complete the BCMf's threepart "Authorship, copyright, and disclosure" form, available at www.bcmj.org/authorship-copyright -disclosure-form.

-1. Authorship.
-All authors must certify in writing that they qualify as an author of the paper.
-To be considered an author, an individual must meet all three conditions:
+- 1.Authorship.
+All authors must certify that they qualify as an author of the manuscript.
+To be considered an author, an individual must meet these three conditions: - □ Made substantial contributions to the conception and design, acquisition of data, or analysis and interpretation of data, and

-- □ Made substantial contributions to the conception and design, acquisition of data, or analysis and interpretation of data, and - □ Drafted the article or revised it critically for important intellectual content, and - □ Given final approval of the version to be published.
+- □ Drafted the article or revised it critically for important intellectual content, and - □ Given final approval of the version to be published.

-Order of authorship is decided by the coauthors.
+Order of authorship is decided by the co-authors.